 Does it matter which flu vaccine I get?

-As long as you get the vaccine that is appropriate for your age, it does not matter which vaccine you get.
+As long as you get the appropriate vaccine for your age, it does not matter which vaccine you get.

 How do I get reimbursed for an out-of-pocket cost for the flu vaccine?